MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/5-push-a-change.md

 In the previous unit, you created a pull request and merged your `code-workflow` branch into the `main` branch on GitHub.
 Now you need to pull the changes to `main` back to your local branch.

 The `git pull` command fetches the latest code from the remote repository and merges it into your local repository.
-This way, you know you're working with the latest codebase.
+This way, you know you're working with the latest code base.

 1. In your terminal, run `git checkout main` to switch to the `main` branch: